Sony BRAVIA 8 II OLED TV Review

 Bright Room

 The Sony BRAVIA 8 II is decent for a bright room.
 It does a great job reducing the intensity of direct reflections caused by light sources placed opposite the screen, and it's bright enough in SDR to overcome glare in a moderately lit room.
-However, it's not bright enough for well-lit rooms, especially if you have your curtains open on a sunny day.
+However, it's not bright enough for well-lit rooms, especially when your curtains are open on a sunny day.
 The TV does a very good job of retaining its color vibrancy in a bright room, although dark colors do lose some perceived saturation.
 Unfortunately, black levels are raised in a bright room, making them look grayish with a slight purple tint.

 Pros